 The Corporation keeps the mission statement and strategic objectives under regular review.
-The mission was reviewed during 2015/16 and the updated mission statement of the College which was adopted is:
+The mission statement was updated in 2015/16 and reviewed in 2019/20 without further amendment.
+The current mission statement adopted is:

 "To provide diverse, enriching and enjoyable lifelong learning including skills for work, in a supportive environment for adults in Camden and the local area."